Barking Park covers nearly 30 hectares and is the second oldest park in the borough (opened in 1898).

 You can find the boating jetty half way down the lake, outside the cafe.

-The boat hire concession is operated by Bluebird Boats.
+The boat hire concession is operated independently.

 Community activities and involvement Toggle accordion

 We’re keen to involve park users and the local community in our decision making.

 - attend events and activities organised by the Ranger service

 - volunteer and becoming involved in nature conservation work (nest box building or recording some of the park’s wildlife)

 For those who want to broaden their experience volunteering at Barking Park can assist with obtaining further work in: